-Creative Accessibility means making services or products accessible for a target group where this is normally not automatically the case, in a way that also creates extra value for the regular target audience.
-Limitation is used as a positive source of inspiration, to create accessibility in a creative way.
-Because it also offers extra value to the regular target audience, the specific target group is not excluded or treated differently.
+Creative accessibility is making services or products accessible to a target group for which this is not automatically the case, in a way that also offers added value for the regular target group.
+The restriction is used as a positive source of inspiration to create accessibility in a creative way.
+Because it also offers added value for the regular target group, the specific target group is not excluded or treated differently.

-Because of the broad experience of Possibilize, there is also the possibility to implement creative accessibility from the point of view of other limitations.
+Because of the wide experience of Possibilize, there is also the possibility to use creative accessibility from other limitations.